SudattaHor/SudattaHor.github.io/_projects/pgd-for-vqas.md

 ---
 title: "Escaping saddle points in variational quantum algorithms with perturbed gradient descent"
-excerpt: 'Numerical experiments using Pennylane.
-Investigates the use of stochasticity to escape saddle points in variational quantum algorithms (VQAs).
+excerpt: 'Numerical experiments using Pennylane to investigate the use of stochasticity to escape saddle points in variational quantum algorithms (VQAs).
 Provides evidence that additional stochasticity can escape saddle points, but may also lead to worse solutions.'
 collection: projects